TJ Friedl Player Props: Reds vs. Dodgers

 TJ Friedl At The Plate

-- Among qualified batters, he ranks 25th in batting average, while his on-base percentage ranks 37th and he is 77th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 37th, and he is 81st in the league in slugging.

-- In 26.8% of his games this year, Friedl has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in four contests.
+- Friedl has an RBI in 22 of 83 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in four contests.

-- In 35.4% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (9.8%).
+- He has scored in 30 games this season (36.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.